The 12 Best Pieces Of Luggage For Family Travel, Including 2 You Can Ride

 Plane, train, automobile … autogyro.
 When it comes to traveling with kids, no form of transportation is without hassle.
-You can’t control bumper-to-bumper traffic or flight delays, but smart packing can make going from point A to B slightly less hellish.
-Seriously, do you want to be the parent fumbling for yogurt melts while your 3-year-old holds up the security line?
-Here are 12 innovative bags, suitcases, and carry-ons to help keep you organized and ensure the next trip is smooth sailing — even if you’re not taking a boat.
+You can’t control bumper-to-bumper traffic or flight delays, but smart travel luggage can make going from point A to B slightly less hellish.
+Seriously, do you want to be the parent fumbling for yogurt melts in your suitcase while your 3-year-old holds up the security line?
+Here are 12 innovative bags, suitcases, carry-ons, and other travel luggage for kids to help keep you organized and ensure the next trip is smooth sailing — even if you’re not taking a boat.

 BedBox by JetKids